Agricultural Marketing Service: History

 Established in 1939 by Agriculture Secretary Henry A. Wallace (later Vice President) through the merging and consolidation of various United States Department of Agriculture (USDA) bureaus and programs, the Agricultural Marketing Service (AMS) was tasked with facilitating fair and efficient marketing of American agricultural products, including food, fiber, and specialty crops both domestically and internationally.

 Most functions of the new Service were later consolidated into the Agricultural Marketing Administration in 1942 before being shifted again several times in the 1940s and 1950s.
-The agency was once renamed back into the AMS from 1953-1965 before becoming the Consumer and Marketing Service.
+The agency was once renamed back into the AMS from 1953 to 1965 before becoming the Consumer and Marketing Service.
 In April 1972, the current structure of the AMS was officially established under the Department of Agriculture.
 AMS also began enforcing parts of the 1990 Organic Foods Production Act.
 Over the decades, AMS grew to also support ranchers, importers, exporters, and other agriculture industry groups.

 In 2017, Agriculture Secretary Sonny Perdue shifted several USDA offices, such as the Grain Inspection, Packers, and Stockyards Administration (GIPSA) and several program areas from the Farm Service Agency (FSA), into the Agricultural Marketing Service with the goal of better providing for farmers, ranchers, and producers while improving customer service and efficiency.